 The Medical Research Council Doctoral Training Partnership (MRC DTP) in Interdisciplinary Biomedical Research is an international cross-institutional endeavour creating future scientific leaders trained in quantitative and interdisciplinary skills.

+Addressing important biomedical questions in the key areas of Quantitative Cellular Dynamics, Molecular Microbiology and Applied Biomedical Technologies.
+Students start with our innovative interdiscipliary MSc course and then a 3 yr PhD project.
 Students also have the fantastic opportunity to spend between 3 and 12 months outside the UK at A*STAR Research Institutes in Singapore or the MRC Gambia as part of a collaborative PhD project.

 The first year of this four-year programme involves a series of taught modules and two laboratory-based research projects that lead to an MSc in Interdisciplinary Biomedical Research.